Hike through some of the prettiest forest in New Jersey to a glacial lake 1,000 feet above the surrounding area.

 Parking may fill EARLY on nice weekends.
 If those three lots are full you may be able to wait a moment for a spot to open up, use the Hiker Shuttle if running, or switch to a nearby hike listed above.
 Do not park on roadsides, including Rt.
 80.

-Seasonal Hiker Shuttle (Free): Runs Saturdays ONLY, from Memorial Day through August 31, between Kittatinny Point Visitors Center and the DWG Park and Ride just over the bridge in Pennsylvania.
+Seasonal Hiker Shuttle (Free): Runs in season between Kittatinny Point Visitors Center and the DWG Park and Ride just over the bridge in Pennsylvania.
 Check www.gomcta.com for schedules and routes.

 Restrooms:

-Portable toilet in the far side of the main lot (there as of 10/2024).
-Toilets should be available at the Kittatinny Point Visitor Center (the center itself is closed).
-There is a rest area, Delaware Water Gap Travel Plaza, on Rt.
-80 W. about 5 mins before the trailhead.
+Portable toilets in the far side of the main lot (there as of 6/2026).
+Composting toilets should be available in the parking lot at the Kittatinny Point Visitor Center.

 NOTE: The video is for the longer Mt.
 Tammany to Sunfish Route; so it also shows Mt.
 Tammany, the Fire Road, Buckwood (BLUE)to Sunfish Pond, with Dunnfield Creek as the return trail.